 Both components have their place in the design.

-For example, one design we recently completed at Fosterville Gold Mine in Victoria.
+For example, one design we recently completed is at Fosterville Gold Mine in Victoria.

 Their reason for having curves was so that a single operator could move multiple trays along the racking at once, and the design had a safety rail around the curve.

-By pushing the rear tray that 'convoy' of trays would roller smoothly down the racks and around the curve right up to their Auto Core Saw.
+By pushing the rear tray that 'convoy' of trays would roll smoothly down the racks and around the curve right up to their Auto Core Saw.

 That's the real beauty of efficiency at work with roller racking!